Blackhawks vs. Ducks Prediction & Picks - December 7

 Blackhawks vs. Ducks Prediction & Picks: Line, Spread, Over/Under - December 7

-The Chicago Blackhawks (7-16-1) will attempt to break a four-game losing streak when they take on the Anaheim Ducks (10-15) at home on Thursday, December 7 at 8:30 PM ET on NBCS-CHI, BSSC, BSSD, and ESPN+.
+The Chicago Blackhawks (7-16-1, riding a four-game losing streak) host the Anaheim Ducks (10-15) at United Center.
+The contest on Thursday, December 7 begins at 8:30 PM ET on NBCS-CHI, BSSC, BSSD, and ESPN+.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-The Blackhawks have put up a 2-7-1 record during their last 10 games.
-They have scored 23 total goals (two power-play goals on 27 power-play opportunities during that time, for a conversion rate of 7.4%) while allowing 38 goals to their opponents.
+The Blackhawks have a 2-7-1 record over their past 10 contests.
+They have scored 23 goals while allowing 38 in that time.
+On the power play, 27 opportunities have resulted in two goals (7.4% conversion rate).

-Prepare for this matchup with a glimpse at who we project to come out on top in Thursday's game.
+As hockey play continues, prepare for the contest by checking out which squad we predict will pick up the victory in Thursday's game.

 Blackhawks vs. Ducks Predictions for Thursday

-Our computer projection model for this contest expects a final result of Blackhawks 4, Ducks 3.
+Our computer projections model for this contest calls for a final score of Blackhawks 4, Ducks 3.

 - Spread Pick: Blackhawks (+1.5)